Lindawa40/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script 8-prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE script 9-prints the result of POWER divided by DIVIDE script 10-displays the result of BREATH to the power LOVE
+script 8-prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE script 9-prints the result of POWER divided by DIVIDE script 10-displays the result of BREATH to the power LOVE script 11- converts a number from base 2 to base 10 where number in base 2 is stored in the environment variable BINARY and script should display the number in base 10